ccwaddey/pop/README.md

 You will also need to modify AUTHPOPFILE and WRKRPOPFILE to the locations of the authpop and wrkrpop binaries respectively.
-Also read the (short) sections on "Delivery" and "Creating the _pop3d user".
+Also read the (short) sections on "Delivery" and "Adding the _pop3d user".

 ## User files